Table of Contents

 Protecting Your Inheritance with Lisa Gelman

 Usually, the options you have for protecting and dividing your inheritances depend on particular circumstances.
 If you have questions about dividing an inheritance received by your spouse or protecting your inheritance, hire a lawyer.
-Lisa Gelman & Associates is a firm that handles both inheritance and divorce in Canada.
+Gelman & Associates is a firm that handles both inheritance and divorce in Canada.

 FAQs About Your Inheritance in Relation to Divorce

 FAQ:HOW TO PROTECT YOUR INHERITANCE FROM DIVORCE

 Yes you can.
 What you can do now is for you and your wife to designate the second home as the matrimonial home, and register it as matrimonial home before the land registry office.
 After doing so, the first home that you purchased using your inherited money will no longer be considered a matrimonial home.
 In this case, you can now exclude the amount you paid to purchase the first home from the net family assets.

 No. You cannot exclude an inherited property that was already used and no longer existing at the time of separation.